chrmil/projet-info/README.md

 - choosing a weapon;
 - revealing a tile and acting accordingly:
    - if the tile is a monster, the player will die or defeat it depending on their selected weapon.
+      - the basilics will kill the player if he doesn't wield a shield
+      - the trolls will kill the player if he doesn't wield an axe
+      - the zombies will kill the player if he doesn't wield a torch
+      - the harpies will kill the player if he doesn't wield a bow
    - if the tile is an artifact, the player will collect or leave it depending on their selected class.
    - if the tile is a treasure chest, the player will collect it and move on.
    - if the tile is a totem, the player will have to enter two numbers corresponding to the line and column of the totem's new location before dying.